Skip to main content

 Video security technology has advanced significantly in recent years, enabling security staff, law enforcement officers and business owners across all industries to improve threat detection and response capabilities dramatically.
 With the advent of AI video management systems and cloud-based management systems, proactive and intelligent surveillance solutions can be freely created.

-Among the most interesting of these solutions lies license plate reader cameras: intelligently designed video security devices capable of capturing and analyzing license plate data to aid in identifying suspicious vehicles.
-When manually reviewing captured footage may be too difficult, LPR camera systems help teams collect critical license tag data.
+Among the most interesting of these solutions lies license plate reader cameras, intelligently designed video security devices capable of capturing and analyzing license plate data to aid in identifying suspicious vehicles.
+Enhanced by license plate recognition software, these systems eliminate manual review of captured footage by automating the collection of critical license tag data.

 LPR cameras can support security efforts across many commercial, legal and residential environments, enabling professionals to make more efficient use of limited resources.
 This post will provide a comprehensive guide to LPR solutions for security staff, business leaders and property owners interested in developing LPR security camera systems.